Noticieros Televisa: National newscasts

 Most of Televisa's national newscasts air on its Las Estrellas network, covering key dayparts.
 Since 2016, Televisa's flagship 10 p.m. newscast, known as 10 En Punto, has been helmed by Denise Maerker.
 Its other weekday programs include Despierta (Wake Up), hosted by Danielle Dithurbide, and Al Aire with Paola Rojas in the mornings.
 The afternoon newscast El Noticiero con Karla Iberia Sánchez was moved from Las Estrellas to Nu9ve in 2018; it is that channel's only regular news program.
 The move left Las Estrellas without an afternoon newscast for the first time in decades.

-FOROtv
+Foro

-In 2010, Televisa launched FOROtv, a channel devoted exclusively to news, analysis and documentary programming.
-FOROtv airs in Mexico City on XHTV-TDT (channel 4) and as a subchannel of 21 additional Televisa transmitters in large cities.
+In 2010, Televisa launched ForoTV, a channel devoted exclusively to news, analysis and documentary programming.
+Now simply known as Foro, it airs in Mexico City on XHTV-TDT (channel 4) and as a subchannel of 21 additional Televisa transmitters in large cities.

 Regional newscasts

 Outside of its national news output, Televisa produces local news at each of its Televisa Regional stations; local newscasts, under such titles as El Noticiero, Las Noticias and Notivisa.